 Buy engine coolant test strips at any auto parts store.
 Simply dip the strip into the coolant reservoir, wait the recommended time and compare the color to the chart.
 If it passes the test, move on to the electrolysis test.

-Check coolant using a digital multi-meter
+Check your coolant’s anti-corrosion protection using a digital multi-meter

 Set your digital multi-meter to read 12 volts DC.
 Connect one meter lead to the negative battery terminal.
 Submerse the other end into the coolant.
 Start the engine and rev it to 2,000 RPM and read the voltage on the meter.